Robert Laws: Livingstonia 1894–1927

 In 1881 the mission moved to Bandawe in Tonga country to escape the bad climate and unhealthy conditions of Cape Maclear, and in 1894 moved once again to Khondowe for health reasons.
+(Y)Uriah Chirwa became his trusted companion.
+He was baptised and Laws arranged for three years of education at Lovedale mission in South Africa.

-Today a stone cairn marks the place where Dr. Laws and his companion Uriah Chirwa camped in 1894 when they prospected the new site.
+Today a stone cairn marks the place where Laws and his companion (Y)Uriah Chirwa camped in 1894 when they prospected the new site.

 Khondowe is 900 m above the lake.
 It has a healthy climate, fertile land and plentiful water.

 Within ten years the site had grown into a small village of brick and stone buildings, many of which are still in use.

 When Laws laid out plans for the Overtoun Institution in Khondowe, now known as Livingstonia, his design was practical.
 Roads and avenues were carefully laid out, and zones designated for different industrial and agricultural activities.
 The plans included a sawmill and brickworks, a piped water supply, a church and post office with a clock tower, buildings housing the agricultural, medical and technical departments, and separate housing for Europeans and Africans.
 The site was connected to the lake by a telegraph line.
 The boys helped build the post office and plant trees.

 Laws later introduced hydroelectric power for lighting and to run the machinery.

 Based on Laws' experience with Khondowe and knowledge of Lovedale, the mission society sent Robert Laws to undertake a feasibility study of a similar institution in Calabar, Nigeria, to be known as the Hope Waddell Training Institute (HWTI).
 As with the other two institutions, the goals were to equip graduates with the skills needed in a modern economy so that they could improve their living standards and those of the community.
 Laws was entirely confident that the HWTI could replicate the excellent results of the two earlier institutes.